suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “typedef simplifies function signatures and improves code readability!"

 ---

-47) What is FutureBuilder in Flutter and how is it used to build dynamic UI?
+47.What is FutureBuilder in Flutter and how is it used to build dynamic UI?
+---
-    👉 FutureBuilder is a Flutter widget that builds UI dynamically based on the result of a Future ( asynchronous operation).
+👉 FutureBuilder is a Flutter widget that builds UI dynamically based on the result of a Future (
+    asynchronous operation).
     👉 It listens to a Future, waits for its completion, and updates the UI accordingly.
     👉 Commonly used for fetching data from APIs, databases, or performing async operations.